tomjoht/tomjoht.github.io/_posts/2020/2/2020-02-20-how-docs-as-code-impacts-writing.md

 ## Focusing on tools &mdash; ephemeral shifting winds only?

-There's a lot that one could focus on these survey results, but I think the most salient feature, or one that catches my attention, is the prevalence of the tools.
+There's a lot that one could focus on these survey results, but I think the most salient feature, or one that catches my attention, is the prevalence of static site generator tools.
 Clearly, with 23% using static site generators (SSGs) and only 2% using FrameMaker, this represents a major shift.
 Surely this merits more exploration.

-One immediate objection is why focus on tools?
+One immediate objection might be this question: why focus on tools?
 Aren't tools like shifting fashions?
 Like the style of jeans that changes from one decade to the next.

 <img src="https://idratherbewritingmedia.com/images/lightningtalk_tools_jeans.svg" alt="Tools are like changing fashions"/>

-This is why academics dislike tools &mdash; they feel so ephemeral.
+This is why academics dislike tools &mdash; tools are ephemeral.
 One day it's Tool X, tomorrow it's Tool Y, and next week it's Tool Z. But what matters is the content and the theoretical foundations that determine what we write and how we present it to the user, right?

 Sure, for the most part, I agree that tools are like the basketball player's shoes &mdash; undoubtedly not as important as the style of play, not as important as the plays that teams run or the strategies players apply to win the game.